Squidward Tentacles: Role in SpongeBob SquarePants

+Other media

-Squidward has been included in various SpongeBob SquarePants-related merchandise, including board games, books, plush toys, and trading cards.
-Alongside the television series, Squidward appears in issues of SpongeBob Comics (which were first published in February 2011), in many SpongeBob SquarePants video games, and in various theme parks and theme park parades (including Sea World and Universal's Superstar Parade, respectively).
+Alongside the television series, Squidward appears in the February 2011 issues of SpongeBob Comics.
+He also appears in various SpongeBob SquarePants video games, and in various theme parks and theme park parades including Sea World and Universal's Superstar Parade.
+He also appears in Nickelodeon All-Star Brawl 2 (2023).
 In 2004, Squidward appeared in the first feature-length film adaptation of the show, The SpongeBob SquarePants Movie, which was released on November 19, 2004, and was financially successful, grossing over US$140 million worldwide.
-He also appears in the film's sequel, which was released in theaters on February 6, 2015.
+He also appears in the film's sequels, The SpongeBob Movie: Sponge Out of Water which was released in theaters on February 6, 2015, and The SpongeBob Movie: Sponge on the Run which was released in the United States on Paramount+ streaming service on March 4, 2021, and in other territories on Netflix earlier on November 5, 2020.
+In 2019, he made a cameo appearance in the Super Bowl LIII halftime show during an animation that introduced rapper Travis Scott.
+Squidward has also been included in various SpongeBob SquarePants-related merchandise, including board games, phone case, sneakers and vans, books, plush toys, and trading cards.

 The episode "The Sponge Who Could Fly" was adapted in 2009 as a stage musical at the Liverpool Empire Theatre, and later in South Africa.
 Actor Charles Brunton originated the role of Squidward, later recalling that he loved the character, and the "fun [of] trying to re-create a well established cartoon character into a live performance on stage."
 Brunton prepared for the role by buying nine DVDs of the series, acting out Squidward's part in each episode, in his bedroom.
 He said, "it took ages to perfect the voice and the way he used his arms".
 Brunton's performance and the musical were well received by most critics.
 A critic from The Public Reviews wrote, "Charles Brunton as Squidward really stole the show for us, his character was nailed to perfection, from his comic acting, voice and mannerisms this was a faultless performance".
 In his review for The Northern Echo, Viv Hardwick said, "Charles Brunton makes a convincing Squidward".
 The role was played by Chris van Rensburg in South Africa.